- Location: Vermont

-- Complete an application form.
-A parent or legal guardian must sign for you if you are under 18.
+- Complete an Application for License/Permit (Form TA-VL-21).
+A parent or legal guardian must sign for you if you are under 18 years old.

-- Provide two forms of identification―one primary and one secondary.
+- Provide appropriate forms of identification and residency.
 Each form must be an original or a certified duplicate displaying the raised certification stamp.

-In order to get your learner's permit, you must pass the Department of Motor Vehicle's (DMV) multiple-choice test.
-Because the test features 20 questions based on information in Vermont's Driver's Manual, it's best to study the manual.
+In order to get your learner's permit, you must pass the DMV's multiple-choice test.
+Because the test features questions based on information in Vermont's Driver's Manual, it's best to study the manual.